All your questions answered

 Volunteers and staff can also seek help and advice via their local RNLI community manager or branch volunteer.

-You can open your garden any time between April and October.
+You can open your garden any time this summer.
 It could be for just 1 day or multiple days/weekends - whatever suits you!

 We have provided some resources to help you publicise your event, such as posters and social media graphics.
 You'll find these in the Garden Shed once you've signed up to the RNLI Open Gardens event and pledged to open your garden.
 There'll also be some top tips in your fundraising pack.

 Here are some ideas to get your started:

 - Invite your friends, family and neighbours to attend, or even to open their gardens too!